 Salary of a data engineer

-Data engineers can can a salary upwards of $116,000 a year which is remarkable.
+Data engineers can have a salary upwards of $116,000 a year which is remarkable.